 Published on April 7, 2014 by ASASTAFF.

 In the wake of the American Studies Association’s December 2013 endorsement of a Palestinian civil society call for an academic boycott of Israel - and as two efforts to legislate against academic boycotts fail to move forward in the Illinois and Maryland state legislatures - the ASA has gained new members and support.
-Over the past several months, the ASA has welcomed more than 700 new members.
-The ASA has also collected more membership revenue in the past three months than in any other three-month period over the past quarter-century and its ongoing “Stand with the ASA” grassroots fundraising campaign has exceeded the association’s expectations thus far.
+Over the past several months, the ASA has welcomed more than 800 new individual members, as well as 9 new institutional members.
+The ASA has also collected more membership revenue in the past four months than in any other four-month period over the past quarter-century and its ongoing “Stand with the ASA” grassroots fundraising campaign has exceeded the association’s expectations thus far (reaching the half-way mark in less than a month).

 ASA President Curtis Marez stated, “Despite the backlash of the last few months, the ASA is thriving.
 The boycott vote is consistent with our longstanding support for human rights and opposition to war and militarism.
 Many Americans are now for the first time hearing about their government’s support for the occupation and discriminatory laws against Palestinians.
 I’m proud that the ASA helped open up discussion about BDS (Boycott, Divestment, and Sanctions) and the difference it can make.”
 Commentary by ASA leaders, members and supporters was published in the Los Angeles Times, Chronicle of Higher Education, Washington Post, New York Times, CNN.com, and the Chicago Tribune, among other news outlets.